-- abstraction, decomposition, logic, algorithms, and data representation. - designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically. - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Understand the impacts of digital technology to the individual and to society. - Apply mathematical skills relevant to Computer Science.
+- Understand and apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms, and data representation. - designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically. - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Understand the impacts of digital technology to the individual and to society. - Apply mathematical skills relevant to Computer Science.